Submitted by Dele Ogunleye, MD, Advanced Women’s Healthcare

 Some women begin experiencing menopausal symptoms as young as the mid-thirties, while others may be closer to 50.
 The years leading up to menopause, which is defined as going 12 consecutive months without a period, is often called peri-menopause or the menopausal transition.
 Because symptoms usually come on very gradually, women often don’t recognize the symptoms or realize that they are connected.

-The “natural hormones” are estrogen and progesterone made from plants such as soy or yams.
+The “natural” hormones are estrogen and progesterone made from plants such as soy or yams.
 Sometimes they are known as bioidentical hormones because they are supposed to be chemically the same as the hormones naturally made by a woman’s body.
-These “natural hormones” are put together by a compounding pharmacist.
+These “natural” hormones are put together by a compounding pharmacist.
 The pharmacist follows an individualized formula decided on by a doctor familiar with this approach.
 Compounded hormones are not regulated by the FDA.
-So, extra care must be taken to be sure these are from a reputable pharmacist that is skilled in the art of compounding.
+So, extra care must be taken to be sure these are from a reputable pharmacist who is skilled in the art of compounding.

 Some drug companies also make estrogens and progesterone from plants like soy and yams.
 Some of these are also chemically identical to the hormones made by your body.
 These other forms of MHT are available by prescription.
 These estrogens and progesterone made by drug companies are regulated and approved by the FDA.